 The 1600°C DTA thermocouple assembly consists of a matched pair of platinum-platinum/ 13% rhodium thermocouples inserted in ceramic tubes, a ceramic center post, and a spring clip that holds the ceramic tubes.
 The height of the thermocouples is critical.
 You can adjust the height of the thermocouples by removing the spring clip and sliding the ceramic tubes up or down the post.
-The thermocouple leads extend through the retainer and out the hole in the DTA furnace base, and then plug into a PC board.
+The thermocouple leads extend through the retainer and out the hole in the DTA furnace base, and then connect to the pin socket on the base.